pscally1005/pscally1005.github.io/_posts/draft/2026-09-28-high-fiber-sugar-substitute.markdown

   )
 - <img src='/assets/Food/Sweet Spreads/High fiber sugar substitute/cookies.jpg' alt='' class='instruction-image'>

-- Consuming large amounts of inulin can lead to gas, bloating, and gastrointestinal discomfort, so this is not a "free" replacement for sugar.
+- Consuming large amounts of <a href='https://amzn.to/47w8h7R'>inulin</a> can lead to <a href='/misc/farticle'>gas</a>, bloating, and gastrointestinal discomfort, so this is not a "free" replacement for <a href='/misc/hidden-sugar'>sugar</a>.
 Please still consume in moderation.
 ---